UPDATE: Man killed in officer-involved shooting in Rantoul

 RANTOUL — An investigation is underway in an officer-involved fatal shooting of an armed man in Rantoul.

-Other officers located that person running in the 400 block of Belle Avenue.
-Officers could see he had a gun.
+Authorities said other officers located that person running in the 400 block of Belle Avenue and could see he had a gun.
 He fell to the ground and turned toward an officer with the gun still in his hand.

 One of the pursuing officers then fired one round, hitting the man, police said.
-After first aid, he was taken to Carle Foundation Hospital, where he died.
+Officers then administered first aid before the man was taken to Carle Foundation Hospital in Urbana, where he died.

 Neither the deceased man's name nor the identity of the officer who shot him have been released yet.